 What Folium Does

-Folium is a practical AI partner for strategy, education, startup product engineering, AI-ready websites, web apps, backend/API/database engineering, workflow software, portals, dashboards, business AI localization, multimodal work, data, agents, orchestration, RAG, models, runtime, governance, commerce, workforce, proof, discovery, and operations.
+- Folium is a practical AI operating partner for strategy, education, startup product engineering, AI-ready websites, web apps, backend/API/database work, workflow software, portals, dashboards, business AI localization, multimodal intake, data, agents, orchestration, trusted source utilities, models, runtime placement, governance, commerce, workforce, proof, discovery, and operations.

-The offer starts narrow with an audit or first build, then expands only when records support it.
+- The work starts narrow with an audit or first build, then expands only when the record supports more responsibility.

-The buyer receives maps, working surfaces, localized behavior records, multimodal intake paths, control-plane routes, evaluation files, launch gates, proof records, answer-engine assets, and support paths.
+- The buyer receives maps, working surfaces, behavior records, intake paths, control-plane routes, evaluation files, launch gates, proof records, and support paths that a team can actually use.

 Service architecture